-For printers that attach directly to the network, select type Other/Unknown.
+For printers that attach directly to the network, select type Other/ Unknown.
+(For example, HP IIIsi or 4si, COMPAQ PageMarq 20, GENICOM 7170, or Talaris 1794 Printstation.)

 A dialog appears where you must check the communication values for the selected printer type.
 (Other/Unknown and XNP do not have a dialog; they are configured elsewhere.)